2012–13 Costa Rican Primera División season

-The 2012–13 Primera División season (known as the Campeonato JPS 2012-13 for sponsorship reasons) is the 94th of Costa Rica's top-flight professional football league.
+The 2012–13 Primera División season (known as the Campeonato JPS 2012–13 for sponsorship reasons) is the 94th of Costa Rica's top-flight professional football league.
 The season was divided into two championships: the Invierno and the Verano.
 Club Sport Uruguay de Coronado is one of the new members.

 The Invierno season was dedicated to Carlos "Cañón" González.

 Campeonato de Invierno

-The tournament began on 25 July 2012 and will end on 23 December 2012.
+The tournament began on 25 July 2012 and ended on 23 December 2012.